G7 summit in Biarritz winds down after three days of talks | DW | 26.08.2019

 Iran, trade and the Amazonian wildfires have dominated discussions at the summit of the group of advanced industrialized economies.
 Here are the key developments from the final day of the G7 meeting in Biarritz.

 After three days of talks in Biarritz, the leaders of the US, France, Germany, Japan, the UK, Italy and Canada have narrowed some of their differences.
-The three days of talks were dominated by the Iran nuclear crisis, trade, and fires in the Amazonian rainforest.
+The Group of Seven's three days of talks were dominated by the Iran nuclear crisis, trade, and fires in the Amazonian rainforest.

 French President Emmanuel Macron and American President Donald Trump praised the common ground found by G7 leaders at their summit.
 "We have managed to find real points of convergence, unprecedented, very positive, that will allow us to go forward in a very useful way,” Macron said in a press conference alongside Trump.